A Criminal Conviction Will Change Your Life

 Aside from serving prison time and possibly fighting off other inmates, you’ll also likely be required by the State of Texas to pay a fine which could be up to $10,000.00.
 If you’re released early, you’ll also probably be subject to community supervision or probation guidelines for years afterwards in addition to associated fees.

-If you’re in need of legal representation for a criminal defense matter in Austin, contact The Law Office of Jackson F. Gorski as soon as possible.
-The phone number to the law firm is 512-960-4646.
+If you’re in need of legal representation for a criminal defense matter in Austin, contact a lawyer as soon as possible.